Sasikumar-R007/Candidate-Dashboard/replit.md

 This is a dual-dashboard job portal web application featuring both candidate and team leader interfaces.
 The system provides comprehensive dashboards for job seekers to manage their profiles and for team leaders to monitor recruitment metrics, team performance, and targets.
 The application features a modern, responsive design with consistent styling across both dashboards and a landing page for role selection.

-**Latest Import Status (October 3, 2025 - Fresh GitHub Import)**: Successfully imported GitHub repository to Replit environment.
+**Latest Import Status (October 3, 2025 - GitHub Import Complete)**: Successfully imported and configured GitHub repository in Replit environment.
 Complete setup includes:
-- ✅ Verified Node.js 20 environment with all npm dependencies installed
+- ✅ Node.js 20 environment verified with all npm dependencies installed
-- ✅ PostgreSQL database connection confirmed via DATABASE_URL environment variable
+- ✅ PostgreSQL database connected via DATABASE_URL environment variable
-- ✅ Database schema synchronized using `npm run db:push` (no changes needed - schema already exists)
+- ✅ Database schema synchronized using `npm run db:push` (schema already in sync)
-- ✅ Frontend configuration verified with allowedHosts: true in server/vite.ts for Replit proxy compatibility
+- ✅ Vite config already set with allowedHosts: true in server/vite.ts for Replit proxy compatibility
 - ✅ Workflow 'Start application' configured on port 5000 with webview output type
 - ✅ Express backend server running on http://0.0.0.0:5000 in development mode
-- ✅ Vite development server with HMR (Hot Module Replacement) connected successfully
+- ✅ Vite development server with HMR (Hot Module Replacement) connected and operational
 - ✅ StaffOS landing page loading correctly with candidate and employer login options
 - ✅ Full-stack application operational: React frontend + Express backend + PostgreSQL database
-- ✅ Deployment configuration set for autoscale target with build and start scripts
+- ✅ Deployment configuration verified in .replit file (autoscale target with build and start scripts)
-- ✅ Using DatabaseStorage implementation (not in-memory) for production-ready data persistence
+- ✅ Using DatabaseStorage implementation for production-ready data persistence
 - ✅ File upload directory (uploads/) exists with sample images
 - ✅ All API routes configured in server/routes.ts with authentication and file handling
 - ✅ Complete recruitment platform features: candidate profiles, job applications, employer dashboards, team leader metrics, admin oversight
+- ✅ Import completed successfully - application ready for use

 **Previous Migration Status**: Successfully migrated from Replit Agent to standard Replit environment on August 21, 2025.
 All functionality preserved with enhanced UI design for team leader dashboard components.
 Migration completed with working Admin dashboard implementation.
 All image upload features fully functional across all dashboards.
 Added admin-specific sidebar with "Report" option and replaced shield icons with crown icons for CEO role display.